 How Do You Choose the Right Executive Recruiting Partner?

-For most organizations, the smartest approach is a portfolio strategy: use AI sourcing for the volume of VP and functional executive hires, and reserve retained search firms for the handful of CEO and board mandates where white-glove service justifies the premium.
-Either way, start by understanding what each firm or platform actually delivers - and what it doesn't.
+For most organizations, the smartest approach is a portfolio strategy.
+Use AI sourcing for VP and functional executive hires; reserve retained search for the CEO and board mandates where white-glove service justifies the premium.
+Either way, start by understanding what each firm or platform actually delivers - and what it doesn’t.

 Source executive talent from 850M+ profiles with Pin’s AI - start free